FoundationDB/fdb-record-layer/docs/GettingStarted.md

 ### ProtoBuf Configuration

 Our sample project will use [Protocol Buffers](https://developers.google.com/protocol-buffers/) (protobuf) to define our record meta-data.
-First, since we are using Gradle, let's apply the [protobuf-gradle-plugin](https://github.com/google/protobuf-gradle-plugin), which will allow us to add protobuf compilation as a step in our build process.
+First, since we are using Gradle, let's include the [protobuf-gradle-plugin](https://github.com/google/protobuf-gradle-plugin), which will allow us to add protobuf compilation as a step in our build process.
 Add this to the top of your `build.gradle`, ahead of the above `repositories` and